AmineAML/AmineAML/README.md

 # [Hi](https://www.amineamellouk.com/hi), I'm Amine :wave:
-I'm a Software Developer with a passion for the Back-End engineering and a background in economics, microservices enthusiast and dedicated for good documentation, architecture and the best practices, more on my website at [amineamellouk.com](amineamellouk.com).
+I'm a Software Developer with a passion for the Back-End engineering and a background in economics, microservices enthusiast and dedicated for good documentation, architecture and the best practices<!--, more on my website at [amineamellouk.com](amineamellouk.com)-->.

 ## Current projects
 - [Thermopolia](https://github.com/AmineAML/thermopolia-api): A recipe recommendation and newesletter application centered around diversity and simplicity.